AlcobaAI/ArchiveRAG/README.md

 To use:
 - 1. Create a config file with 'init_config.py'
+- 2. In the config file there are options for filtering and avoiding urls in your website of choice.
+- 3. Select main content body with search_contents and adding a dictionary with keys such as "tag", "class", and "style".
+By default it will find all popular elements such as h1, h2, p, and li.
+- 4. Run with python scrape.py --config_file config/your_config.json

 ### Query generation

 We generated queries using the [GPT-4o](https://chatgpt.com/?model=gpt-4o) model.
 These queries are instrumental for training the embedding model.
 Below is the prompt we used for generating queries in JSON format: